 - Nitrogen metabolism: Nitrate and ammonium assimilation; amino acid biosynthesis.

-- Sensory photobiology: Structure, function and mechanisms of action of phytochromes, cryptochromes and phototropins; stomatal movement; photoperiodism and biological clocks.
+- Sensory photobiology: Structure, function, and mechanisms of action of phytochromes, cryptochromes, and phototropin; stomatal movement; photoperiodism and biological clocks.

-- Solute transport and photoassimilate translocation: Uptake, transport and translocation of water, ions, solutes and macromolecules from soil, through cells, across membranes, through xylem and phloem; transpiration; mechanisms of loading and unloading of photoassimilates.
+- Solute transport and photoassimilate translocation: Uptake, transport, and translocation of water, ions, solutes, and macromolecules from soil, through cells, across membranes, through the xylem, and phloem; transpiration; mechanisms of loading and unloading of photoassimilates.

 7. SYSTEM PHYSIOLOGY - ANIMAL

-- Blood and circulation: Blood corpuscles, haemopoiesis and formed elements, plasma function, blood volume, blood volume regulation, blood groups, haemoglobin, immunity, haemostasis.
+- Blood and circulation: Blood corpuscles, hemopoiesis and formed elements, plasma function, blood volume, blood volume regulation, blood groups, hemoglobin, immunity, hemostasis.

 - Cardiovascular System: Comparative anatomy of heart structure, myogenic heart, specialized tissue, ECG - its principle and significance, cardiac cycle, heart as a pump, blood pressure, neural and chemical regulation of all above.